Skip to content

 • Bottles per Case

-Required for Case Goods lots.
+Required for Case Goods lots only.

 • Cases per Pallet

-Required for Case Goods lots.
+Required for Case Goods lots only.

 • The total percentage per lot code must be 100 exactly.